 Note: Some or all part(s) of your body will be physically in water for the duration (two to three hours) of your float downriver.
 You must be comfortable floating in moving water with or without the assistance of a tube.
 The ability to swim in moving water is a requirement on this excursion.
 You will be required to wear your PFD at ALL TIMES while on the water.
 Anyone caught without their PFD properly buckled while on the water will be asked to leave the event once they return to camp with no refunds.

-Hike 7 ½ miles with about 1400 Ft elevation gain which highlights interesting terrain while taking the wanderer to great destinations along the way.
-On this lollipop loop hike, you'll enjoy the tallest waterfall in New Jersey and climb up alongside it to two lookout platforms, hike a portion of the AT, relax at a glacially formed lake while having lunch, hike through dying hemlock groves with a deep wood feel, and pass by several vista points with views of the surrounding Kittatinny Mountains.
+Enjoy a 7 ½ miles (with approximately 1400 Ft. elevation gain) hike which highlights interesting terrain while taking the wanderer to great destinations along the way.
+On this lollipop loop hike, you'll enjoy the tallest waterfall in New Jersey and climb up alongside it to two lookout platforms.
+You will also hike a portion of the Appalachian Trail(AT), relax at a glacially formed lake while having lunch, hike through dying hemlock groves with a deep wood feel, and pass by several vista points with views of the surrounding Kittatinny Mountains.

-This loop has a little of everything.
-Waterfalls, ravines, valley walking, steep climb, ridge walking, and views.
+This loop has a little of everything-waterfalls, ravines, and views.
+You’ll also engage in valley walking, steep climbing, and ridge walking,

 Start our hike viewing the Shohola Falls from three sides.
 The constant flow of water travels is an impressive waterfall that is roughly 75 feet wide and 50 feet tall.
 Shohola Falls is incredibly powerful and beautiful.
 The sheer amount of water that flows over this waterfall, even when others in the area are low, is very impressive.